Users

 Configure forms configure forms

-View form submissions view {form} submissions
+View form submissions view {form} form submissions

-↳ Delete form submissions delete {form} submissions
+↳ Delete form submissions delete {form} form submissions

 Author Permissions